-Inflation is a massive topic nowadays.
-Wherever you go, you will find one or the other person discussing inflation.
+Inflation is a huge topic nowadays.
+You will find one or the other person discussing inflation wherever you go.
 It can be worrying and confusing to hear about inflation, especially when you don’t know how to combat it.
-So, the question may ring in your mind, how to make money during inflation?

 What is Inflation?